 Ella Lindstrom loses her husband on the wagon train ride west from Boston.
 With her seven children she decides to stay the course against the wishes of Major Adams.
 It gets more complicated when she ...

 Elizabeth McQueeny is traveling with her girls, heading to a finishing school in the West.
 When her real purpose becomes known, all the females want her gone but her worth to all shows itself before ...

-The Shiloh Ranch in Wyoming Territory of the 1890s is owned in sequence by Judge Garth, the Grainger brothers, and Col. MacKenzie.
+The Shiloh Ranch in Wyoming Territory of the 1890s is owned in sequence by Judge Garth, the Grainger brothers, and Colonel MacKenzie.
 It is the setting for a variety of stories, many more ...
 See full summary »

-Stories of the journeys of a wagon train as it leaves post-Civil War Missouri on its way to California through the plains, deserts and Rocky Mountains.
+Stories of the journeys of a wagon train as it leaves post-Civil War Missouri on its way to California through the plains, deserts, and Rocky Mountains.
 The first treks were led by gruff, but good-at-heart Major Seth Adams, backed up by his competent frontier scout, Flint McCullough.
-After Adams and McCullough, the wagon train was led by the avuncular Christopher Hale along with new scouts Duke Shannon and Cooper Smith.
-Many stories featured the trustworthy assistant wagonmaster Bill Hawks, grizzled old cook Charlie Wooster and a young orphan, Barnaby West.Written by
+After Adams and McCullough, the wagon train was led by the avuncular Christopher Hale, along with new scouts Duke Shannon and Cooper Smith.
+Many stories featured the trustworthy Assistant Wagonmaster Bill Hawks, grizzled old cook Charlie Wooster, and a young orphan, Barnaby West.Written by

 Doug Sederberg <firstname.lastname@example.org>

 28 of 32 people found this review helpful.